Majildian/School-Projects/README.md

 CS-255 Business Requirements and System Design - A business requirements document outlining the background, purpose, goals, and requirements of a web-based system, as well as a system design document containing several UML diagrams and technical requirements.

+CS-330 3D Scene and Design Decisions - A visualization of a table with gardening tools on it, created in C++ with OpenGL, as well as a design decisions document.

 Each project contains a README with more detailed information.